MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 - A Windows computer (or an Android device)

 >[!IMPORTANT]
 >Blockbench is provided by external, third-party contributors and is not a Mojang/Microsoft offering.
-Users should use at their own discretion.

 ## Getting Started